docker/docs/install.md

 ### Setting the DTR Domain Name

 The DTR Administrator site will also warn that the "Domain Name" is not set.
-Go to the "Settings" tab, and set the "Domain Name" to the full host-name of your DTR server.
+Select "Settings" from the global nav bar at the top of the page, and then set the "Domain Name" to the full host-name of your DTR server.
-Hitting the "Save and Restart DTR Server" button will generate a new certificate, which will be used by both the DTR Administrator web interface and the DTR Registry server.
+Clicking the "Save and Restart DTR Server" button will generate a new certificate, which will be used by both the DTR Administrator web interface and the DTR Registry server.

 After the server restarts, you will again need to allow the connection to the untrusted DTR web admin site.